PiCake24/AutomatedSkinSizeConverter/README.md

 Then the first line should contain the champion, followed by a colon, followed by the default size.

+(Stop here if you want every skin to have the same size)

-In the lines below that you should put: The skin number, then a colon, the the size for that skin.
+If you additionally want to tweak specific skin sizes, in the lines below that you should put: The skin number, then a colon, then the size for that skin.

+(Repeat for any skin u want changed)

 The skin numbers should be sorted.

 An Example: